julijan/structured/README.md

 Idea is to allow the developer to develop self-contained, independent components which are rendered server side and allow rendering only a subset of components when the need arises thus still having the same benefits that clinet side frameworks offer.

+The framework allows the developer to rely as much or as little on client side rendering.
+Entire web app could be rendered on the server, but it's also possible to render the entire page using a client side framework, and only develop the API's.

 Without sacrificing speed, the added benefits of the server side rendering would be:
 - SEO friendly pages
 - Page usable in browsers without JS support